catenate/tanote/tanote/gen/testlib.md

 +tanote!testlib
 ```

 Output of the generator should be a list of `%.y`.
+If we extracted the verbose variant, then the list will also contain various tanote structures.